 Pursuant to the acquisition of Calico, the Company recorded a deferred tax liability of \$3,215,418.
 Subsequent to the acquisition, the Company determined that it would be able to utilize the benefit of its tax operating loss carryforwards and adjusted its valuation allowance to recognize the benefit of these previously unrecognized deferred tax assets and offset the deferred tax liability.
-Accordingly, the Company recognized a deferred tax recovery of \$3,215,418.
+Accordingly, the Company recognized a deferred tax recovery of \$3,215,418 on the Consolidated Statement of Operations and Comprehensive Loss for the year ended June 30, 2017.